[ALL] Types of Transformer Losses and Efficiency Measurement

 Copper Loss in Transformer

 Copper loss is related to Resistance and Current.
 Copper Loss occurs in a transformer due to the resistance of the winding.
-Transformer windings have some resistance, so when a current flowing through the transformer Copper Loss(Cu loss) occurs.
+Transformer windings have some resistance, so when a current flows through the transformer Copper Loss(Cu loss) occurs.

 Copper loss is also known as "I squared R Losses".

-Generally, the transformer has two windings primary winding and a secondary winding both have their individual resistance, so, therefore, the total copper loss will be,
+Generally, the transformer has two windings primary winding and secondary winding both have their individual resistance, so, therefore, the total copper loss will be,

-It is cleared that the copper loss is proportional to the squared of the current, so as the current depends on the load if the load changes current will change.
+It is clear that the copper loss is proportional to the squared of the current, so as the current depends on the load if the load changes current will change.
 If current changes Copper Loss also changed.
 So Copper Loss is a Variable Loss.

 Effect of Copper Loss in a Transformer

-The main effect of Copper Loss in a Transformer is, it creates heat which may damage the winding.
+The main effect of Copper Loss in a Transformer is, that it creates heat which may damage the winding.

 Reducing Copper Loss